 Long strides brought him to the stairs.
 In a way, the findings would be true.
 He planned to leave Britain and never return.

 In the attic, he removed a cloak and a thick packet hidden in the false bottom of a trunk.
 Severus had made plans on the chance that he would live to enact them, and in the secret hope that he would not be leaving alone.
 His preparations had begun before Nymphadora met Lupin.

 His mouth twisted at the irony of life.
-Each time he tried to do the right thing—apologise to Lily, protect Nymphadora—everything turned out wrong.
-Both women he loved had turned to men he despised.
+Each time he'd tried to do the right thing—apologise to Lily, protect Nymphadora—everything had turned out wrong.
+Both women he'd loved had turned to men he despised.
 If he had loathed Potter for his arrogance, Severus detested Lupin for claiming to be "too old, too poor, and too dangerous" while tying Nymphadora to himself with as many emotional bonds as possible.

-In the beginning, when Nymphadora joined the Order, he had noted Lupin's interest.
-What Severus had not realised was that after he left the meetings, she remained, and late-night chats eventually led to something more.
+In the beginning, when Nymphadora had joined the Order, he'd noted Lupin's interest.
+What Severus had not realised was that after he left the meetings, she'd remained, and late-night chats eventually led to something more.